LarsEKrueger/bite/readme.md

 The included features appear to be the most frequently-used interactve constructs while the features left out are deemed inconvenient to enter in an interactive shell.
+This list is subject to change (e.g. due to an to-be-implemented feature depends on an not-to-be-implemented feature).

 # Planned Features, Step 2